nguyentheman/nguyentheman.github.io/_posts/2019-02-16-Note-for-Double-Data-Rate-Design-Verification.md

 end
 {% endhighlight %}

-The waveform on simulation will be like this:
+The waveform on simulation will be like:

 ![Figure 3a.
 Missed-bug test-bench](/assets/20190216/20190216_3a.jpg)